fredbi/go-experiments/go-openapi/ideas.md

 We keep the current concept that any YAML should be translated to JSON before being processed.

 What about "verbatim" then?
+Well, we just have to punt it: the promise is JSON-verbatim and yes, reconstructed YAML would lose some of its initial structure (like doc refs, tags, etc).

-YAML is just too complex for me to drift into such details right now.
+YAML is just too complex to promise anything like that anytime soon.

-Possible extensions:
+#### Possible extensions

 * the basic requirement on a JSON document is to support MarshalJSON and UnmarshalJSON, provide a builder side-type to support mutation
 * more advanced use-case may be supported by additional (possibly composed) types